AniketMessiBeast/2DA1201Y---Datasheet-Extraction-and-Device-Fabrication/Stage1/report.md

 To provide a foundation for the report, we begin with key theoretical expressions related to PNP BJT operation.
 This section introduces the fundamental concepts and terminologies, ensuring clarity for the subsequent sections.
 Topics covered include:
    - PNP BJT fundamentals: current flow, carrier injection, and recombination.
    - Biasing concepts: active, cutoff, and saturation regions.
-   - Important parameters such as current gain (β), saturation voltage, and breakdown voltage.

 ### 2. Device Parameters and Current Equations
 This section delves deeper into the mathematical representation of the PNP BJT's behavior.
 The current equations governing the base, collector, and emitter currents are presented, offering insights into the current-voltage (I-V) characteristics of the device.
 Equations for collector current (Ic) and base current (Ib) are derived as functions of voltage and doping profiles.
 The following are discussed:
    - Current relations between the emitter, base, and collector terminals.
-   - The Early effect and its impact on current variation.
+   - Important parameters such as current gain (β), saturation voltage, and breakdown voltage.
    - Equation formulations based on the device’s physical and material properties.

 ### 3. Datasheet Parameter Extraction
 The key parameters of the 2DA1201Y PNP BJT device are extracted from the provided datasheet.
 In this section, we interpret the plots and maximum ratings from the datasheet, focusing on:
    - Breakdown voltages (Vceo, Vcbo, Vebo).
    - Maximum continuous current (Ic(max)).
-   - Current gain (hFE) variation with collector current.
+   - Estimation of Early Voltage, VA
-   - Saturation voltages (Vce(sat) and Vbe(sat)).
+   - Estimation of doping and physical parameters
-   - Power dissipation limits.
+   - Estimation of ideality factor, n
+   - Estimation of Parasitic Capacitance at Base

 Each parameter is derived from either the plot analysis or the maximum ratings specified, providing the foundation for the design in the following sections.